IFCA-Advanced-Computing/anjana/README.md

 | Johnson   | 17  | Male   | Kerala     | Heart-related  |
 | John      | 19  | Male   | Kerala     | Viralinfection |

-Then, in order to define the hierarquies we have to create the following dictionary:
+Then, in order to create the hierarquies we can define the following dictionary:

 ```python
 age = data['age'].values